danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 }
 ```

 Finally, the result will be displayed on the screen with the `gotData()` function.
-(Note that the ml5 library also checks for errors with the argument `err`.)
+Note that the ml5.js library also checks for errors with the argument `err`.

 ```javascript
 function gotData(err, result) {